ibm-cloud-docs/EventStreams/messagehub120.md

   1. Click the **Message Hub vNext - Production** tile, which is an experimental service in the [catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.stage1.bluemix.net/catalog/labs/?search=vnext).</li>

-  2. Create a Message Hub service.
+  2. Create a {{site.data.keyword.messagehub}} service.
 This service provides a single-tenant cluster under by the ```Premium``` pricing plan and typically takes 1-3 hours to provision.